ccampo133/awsflake/README.md

 Once you have the docker image built, you can run a container.
 The following environment variables are accepted as input:

+  * SERVER_NODEID: the assigned node ID (0 - 1023).
+THIS IS REQUIRED.
-  * SERVER_PORT: the port on which AWSFlake listens on
+  * SERVER_PORT: the port on which AWSFlake listens on (default: 8080)
   * SERVER_EPOCH: the epoch to calculate timestamps against.
 The more recent, the better.
-  Use the same value across all nodes in your AWSFlake cluster.
+  Use the same value across all nodes in your AWSFlake cluster. (default: Jan 1 2016 00:00:00 UTC)

-  Additionally the following variables *may* be provided for debugging/testing only.
-If omitted, they will be supplied by the Amazon EC2 metadata service automatically.

-  * SERVER_REGION: the region of the node (ex: us-east-1)
-  * SERVER_IP: the private IP address of the node

 # API

 To generate a new ID, simply run the service and send an HTTP request to the `/id` endpoint.
-The `minLength` query parameter can be provided to ensure IDs are returned with a minimum number of characters.
 Example using curl:

-    $ curl -v -X GET "http://localhost:8080/id?minLength=13"
+    $ curl -v -X GET "http://localhost:8080/id"
     *   Trying ::1...
     * Connected to localhost (::1) port 8080 (#0)
     > GET /id?minLength=13 HTTP/1.1